Data sharing for the prevention and detection of fraud

-Fraud costs the public sector over around £20 billion per year.
-At least £2 billion is in local government.
-It's therefore in all our interests to prevent fraud from occurring.
-Each pound lost reduces the ability to provide public services.
+Fraud costs the public sector over around £20 billion per year and at least £2 billion is in local government.
+It's therefore in all our interests to prevent fraud from occurring as each pound lost reduces the ability to provide public services.

-Barnsley Metropolitan Borough Council is required, by law, to protect the public funds it administers.
-It may share details provided to it with other bodies responsible for auditing, administering public funds, or where undertaking a public function.
+We are required, by law, to protect the public funds we administer.
+We may share details you provide us with other bodies responsible for auditing, administering public funds, or where they're undertaking a public function.
 This is done in order to prevent and detect fraud.

 National Fraud Initiative